Kong/terraform-provider-konnect/docs/resources/team.md

 - `created_at` (String) A Unix timestamp representation of team creation.
 - `id` (String) The team ID.
 - `system_team` (Boolean) Returns True if a user belongs to a `system_team`.
-System teams are teams that can manage Konnect objects, like "Organization Admin", or "Service"
+System teams are teams that can manage Konnect objects, like "Organization Admin", or "Service".
+Default: false
 - `updated_at` (String) A Unix timestamp representation of the most recent change to the team object in Konnect.

 ## Import